GlobalFishingWatch/pyseas/README.md

 ## Installation

-Some of the dependencies due not install cleanly via `pip`, so the recommended approach is to install using Conda.
+Some of the dependencies due not install cleanly via `pip`, so the recommended approach is to install them using Conda.
 The following recipes is currently preferred:

     git clone https://github.com/GlobalFishingWatch/pyseas.git
     cd pyseas